folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 component library for the list display, perhaps using [react-virtualized](https://bvaughn.github.io/react-virtualized/).

-> ISSUE: how does the windowed list view fetch additional records?
-How
+> **ISSUE.** How does the windowed list view fetch additional records?
-> can we consume that component from the library?
-Perhaps a callback?
+> How can we consume that component from the library?
+Perhaps a
+> callback?

 #### SearchResult